Daestro

 • VPCs

-7. CRITICAL: Copy Your Token Now!
-Linode will display your new Personal Access Token.
-This is the only time it will be shown in full.
-Make sure to copy the token and save it in a secure location like a password manager.
-If you navigate away without saving it, you will have to create a new token.
+7. Copy the token now.
+Linode shows the full Personal Access Token only once.
+Save it in a password manager.
+If you leave the page without saving it, you have to create a new token.

 Step 2: Add Your Linode Token to Daestro